-OHSU’s dermatopathologists, Clifton R. White Jr., M.D., Kevin P. White, M.D., Veselina Korcheva, M.D., and Alvin Solomon, M.D. provide highly specialized and respected services for the OHSU community and doctors around and beyond the Pacific Northwest.
+OHSU’s dermatopathologists, Kevin P. White, M.D., Veselina Korcheva, M.D. and Stephanie Mengden-Koon, M.D. provide highly specialized and respected services for the OHSU community, providers around the Pacific Northwest and beyond.
 Lynne Morrison, M.D., provides immunofluorescence testing.

 A dermatopathologist is a highly-trained physician who specializes in diagnosing diseases of the skin in the pathology laboratory.